-- SLIT therapy (sublingual immunotherapy) which involves desensitising the child by the administration of the specific allergen under the tongue.
+- SLIT therapy (sublingual immunotherapy) which involves desensitizing the child by administration of the specific allergen under the tongue.

 There are certainly things which can be done to make spring a happier time for those who react to airborne allergens.
-We all want to see our children running around barefoot on the grass and enjoying the sunshine rather than huddled up on the couch feeling like they have been hit by the worst kind of head cold.
+What we want is to see our children running around barefoot on the grass and enjoying the sunshine rather than huddled up on the couch feeling like they have been hit by the worst kind of head cold.

 You may also like

 Reading Time: 6 minutesI remember reading the story of “Little Red Riding Hood” to my children.
 They used to squeal when I got to the …